neo-project/docs/docs/en-us/node/cli/cli.md

 ##### Parameters

-- `nefFilePath`ďźPath to the executable file (.nef) of NeoVM.
+- `nefFilePath`: Path to the executable file (.nef) of NeoVM.
-- `manifestFile`ďźPath to the file manifest.json, which records each interface information and configuration content of the contract.
+- `manifestFile`: Path to the file manifest.json, which records each interface information and configuration content of the contract.

 ##### Example